Prosecutors describe racist slur as Ahmaud Arbery lay dying

 Arbery was killed Feb.
 23 after the father and son armed themselves and gave chase when they spotted the 25-year-old black man running in their neighborhood just outside the port city of Brunswick.
 Bryan said he spotted them driving by and joined the chase, Dial said.

-It wasn’t until May 7 that those men — Greg McMichael, 64, and Travis McMichael, 34 — were charged with felony murder and aggravated assault.
+It wasn’t until May 7 that the three men were charged with felony murder and aggravated assault.
 The McMichaels’ arrests came two days after cellphone video of the shooting leaked online and stirred a national outcry.

 Bryan, 50, filmed the video.
 He also was arrested and charged with felony murder and illegally using a vehicle to try to confine and detain Arbery.